 First comb of honey processed

-Honey, that sweet nectar from the Creator Himself and given to us by way of the honeybee.
-Some people hate it… others like it…, but the beekeeper loves this “liquid gold” which gets one’s taste-buds to moving into high gear.
-Honey is the end result of a lot of hours and work by the honeybee and the beekeeper.
-Let no one fool you, beekeeping IS NOT a hobby… it is definitely a science.
-In order to produce great tasting honey the beekeeper must strategically place their apiaries in areas where plenty of foliage exists for the the type of honey the beekeeper hopes the bees will produce.
-Remember, they are just insects after all and they have a preprogrammed instinct which tells them to harvest what they feel is the best pollen and nectar, not what the beekeeper wants them to pollinate and harvest.
+Honeybees produce honey for various reasons and for human consumption, though they become defensive when the beekeeper starts to harvest it.
+This “liquid gold” which gets one’s taste buds to moving into high gear.
+It mandates hours of work by the honeybee and the beekeeper and let no one fool you.
+Beekeeping IS NOT a hobby… it is a science.
+To get great tasting honey, the beekeeper must place their apiaries in locations where plenty of foliage exists for the honey the beekeeper hopes the bees will produce.
+Remember, honeybee have a preprogrammed instinct to harvest what they feel is the best pollen and nectar source, not what the beekeeper wants them to pollinate and harvest.

 Let me explain this science.
-Within two hundred yards of ZBees Apiary there are numerous types of trees; basswood, black locust, dogwood, holly, magnolia, red maple, silver maple, sourwood, tulip poplar, white pine, and wild cherry.
-The oak trees are not included in this listing.
-In addition, there are flowering plants and shrubs like; buckwheat, crocus, daffodils, milkweed, tulips, sumac, white clover, and zinnias, not to mention all of the wild flowers growing in the the woods.
-Now, imagine the seasons in which these foliages bloom and one might think that just because sourwood blooms in our mountain area from mid-July to late August that if the hives are located near some sourwood trees that the bees would naturally migrate to those trees for pollen.
-This is not always the case.
-If the sourwood honey season is plagued with a lot of rain then, the bells do not fully open and the honeybees cannot harvest the nectar, regardless of how tasty it is to them and profitable for the mountain beekeeper.
-The same goes for tulip poplar trees.
+Within two hundred yards of ZBees Apiary there are trees of basswood, black locust, dogwood, holly, magnolia, red maple, silver maple, sourwood, tulip poplar, white pine, and wild cherry.
+Further, there are flowering plants and shrubs like; buckwheat, crocus, daffodils, milkweed, tulips, sumac, white clover, and zinnias, not to mention all the wildflowers growing in the woods.
+There is no guarantee that just because sourwood trees bloom near a hive the honeybees will naturally migrate to that pollen source.
+Case in point, one hive sits under a sourwood tree and for two weeks I watched bees leave this hive and fly ninety degrees in the opposite direction towards an unknown pollen source.
+When the sourwood season experiences high rainfall the bells do not fully open.
+Thus, the honeybees cannot harvest the nectar and similarly for tulip poplar trees.

-Within the 1.86 mile average foraging range of the apiary there are other trees such as alder, Bartlett pear, flowering cherry, sumac, and many other flowering trees, not to mention, alfalfa, henbit, ragweed, and other flowering plants or bushes.
-Thus, the beekeeper truly has no definitive answer as to where or what type of pollen and nectar the bees are gathering.
-Sure, we can look at the colors of pollen the bees are bringing back to the the hive: lemon-yellow, yellow, gray, orange, or whatever.
-And, the beekeeper can review the NC flowering chart to see what should be in bloom during the season, however, the beekeeper can only assume that the honey the bees produce is of any particular pollen.
-In reality, the beekeeper has no valid way of determining the actual pollen content of the honey without scientific analysis of the honey.
+There is foliage like Alder, Bartlett Pear, Flowering Cherry, Sumac, and many other flowering trees within the 1.86-mile average foraging range of the apiary, and many flowering plants or bushes.
+Ponder these truths about honey.
+First, the beekeeper has no scientific conclusion of where or what pollen and nectar the bees are gathering.
+Second, one can speculate a pollen source based on season and the colors of pollen the bees are bringing back to the hive: lemon-yellow, yellow, gray, orange, or whatever.
+However, such speculations cannot guarantee any definitive pollen content.
+Third, North Carolina beekeepers have the NC Flowering Chart to help them discover what foliage should be in season, but again, the beekeeper can only assume the honey the bees produce is of a particular pollen.
+Finally, beekeepers have no valid way of discovering the pollen content of the honey without scientific analysis of the honey

 Foragers returning to the hive with pollen